What is the lived experience podcast, and what is it about?

 Due to this disregard for me by her treating psychiatrists and psychologists at the time, I still have a very bad taste in my mouth for the whole mental health support network.

-I can go on and on about this so if you want to hear more, make sure you SUBSCRIBE and go through the episodes.
+I can go on and on about this, so if you want to hear more, make sure you SUBSCRIBE and watch the episodes.

-I hope this provides you with enough background as to the person you listening to knows a thing or two about this massive subject of mental health.
+I hope this provides you with enough background to know that the person you are listening to knows a thing or two about this massive subject of mental health.

 Please remember that mental health is more than just depression, anxiety, and the big brands.

-So if you have, the best thing you can do is start looking for smaller organisations like Satellite foundation for example who is one which works with kids who have a parent with a mental illness.
+So if you have, the best thing you can do is start looking for smaller organisations like the Satellite Foundation, for example, one that works with kids who have a parent with a mental illness.

 I am not going to name names, as big brands are doing great on the awareness front.